 Very few people over the age of five are completely un-self-conscious, and to a degree it’s healthy to keep some of it.
 Don’t think that you have to change yourself completely, just because one thing is making you uncomfortable.
 Nobody expects you to be perfect.
 The difference is in your perspective, and perspectives change with practice.

-Hi, I’m an 18-year-old recent high school graduate from France, from the suburbs west of Paris.
+Hi, I’m an 18-year-old recent high school graduate from France.
 I remember your article about staying in a Zen temple for a year.
 I am looking to do something similar.
 Could you tell me how you set that up, what you had to know beforehand, and that sort of thing?
-Thanks a lot,
+Thanks a lot, Ductile

 Once I realised that I wanted to commit completely to studying Zen, it felt urgent.
 I rang up the first good monastery I heard of and said “I want to go there immediately!”
 The monk on the phone sounded bemused and said calmly, “well why don’t you start by attending an introductory weekend next month, then we’ll see?”